clone95/File-generator/README.md

 A faster way to generate new multiple files from command line

 Having the need of re-organize university notes, i wrote a simple script to automate some parts of the creation of files.
-In this way i just have to type the namen and press enter, instead of:
+In this way i just have to type the name and press enter, instead of:

                                                                           - right click
                                                                           - new